isi22/Surgical-Segmentation-Challenge/README.md

 <!--- End of badges -->

 <!--- Blurb
-This repository details a U-Net model with an EfficientNetB4 encoder for the semantic segmentation of surgical instruments.
-Trained on the SAR-RARP50 dataset, the model is designed to identify tools, needles, and threads from robotic-assisted surgery video frames.
-The project is organised into notebooks for pre-processing, training, and inference, and the final solution achieves a Test Set Mean IoU of 0.7439.
+This project details a U-Net model with an EfficientNetB4 encoder for the semantic segmentation of surgical instruments.
+Trained on the SAR-RARP50 dataset, the model is designed to identify tools, needles, and threads from robotic-assisted surgery videos.
+The final solution, built in TensorFlow, achieves a Mean IoU of 0.7439 on the test set.
 -->

 <!--- Start of Thumbnail-->